 |Fever + acute abdomen pain|

-Extragenital manifestation is also possible, in the area of the eyes, throat and anus.
-Although this is usually a “silent” condition, the risk of actual infection also exists when untreated!
+Extragenital manifestation is also possible, in the eyes, throat, and anus.
+Although this is usually a ‘silent’ condition, the risk of actual infection also exists when left untreated.

 Gonorrhea in women is classified into lower (below the cervix) and upper gonorrhea (above the cervix).
-Lower gonorrhea displays with few symptoms including cervicitis, proctitis, urethritis and bartholinitis.
-Upper gonorrhea presents with many symptoms, including endometritis, salpingitis and peritonitis.
+Lower gonorrhea exhibits few symptoms including cervicitis, proctitis, urethritis, and bartholinitis.
+Upper gonorrhea presents with many symptoms, including endometritis, salpingitis, and peritonitis.

 Complications of Gonorrhea

-Newborns can be infected during birth by the carrier-mother.
-The newborn-blennorrhoea occurs, a.k.a. festering conjunctivitis.
-The prophylactic measure immediately after birth is administering of erythromycin/tetracyclin-containing eye drops into the conjunctival sac (formerly silver nitrate, the so-called Credé prophylaxis).
+Newborns can be infected during birth by a carrier-mother.
+Newborn-blennorrhoea occurs, a.k.a. festering conjunctivitis.
+Prophylaxis immediately after birth involves the administration of erythromycin/tetracycline-containing eye drops into the conjunctival sac (formerly silver nitrate, the so-called Credé prophylaxis).

-Complicated history: Disseminated gonococcal infection (DGI).
-DGI is classically associated with the clinical triad high fever, arthritis and acral hemorrhagic pustules and petechiae.
-Left untreated, patients can develop sepsis with meningitis, endocarditis and pneumonia.
-In women, the formation of synechiae on the hymen and tube can cause tube motility disturbances resulting in sterility.
+Complicated history: disseminated gonococcal infection (DGI).
+DGI is classically associated with the clinical triad of high fever, arthritis, and acral hemorrhagic pustules and petechiae.
+Left untreated, patients can develop sepsis with meningitis, endocarditis, and pneumonia.
+In women, the formation of synechiae on the hymen and in the Fallopian tube can cause tube motility disturbances resulting in sterility.

-The treatment is relatively straightforward with the administration of ceftriaxone once; at DGI and upper gonorrhea, this must be given for at least 7 days.
-As with all STDs, the partner of the patient must also be treated to prevent a ping-pong effect!
-In addition, stress on the use of condoms in addition to existing contraceptives.
+The treatment is relatively straightforward with the administration of ceftriaxone once.
+In DGI and upper gonorrhea, ceftriaxone must be given for at least 7 days.
+As with all STDs, the partner of the patient must also be treated to prevent a ping-pong effect.
+In addition, stressing on the use of condoms in addition to existing contraceptives is crucial.